 DSLs, as the ultimate abstractions, really ought to isolate their users from the complexity of their computational underbrush.
 Racket allows the programmer to extend the language with a new construct, lindenmayer, that is translated to a call to run-lindenmayer.
-In Racket terminology, lindenmayer is a "syntax transformer" (Dybvig et al. 1992) that compiles this expression
+In Racket parlance, lindenmayer is a syntax transformer [Dybvig et al. 1992] that compiles this expression into the complex call to run-lindenmayer above.

-''' 1 (lindenmayer 4
+1 (lindenmayer 4

 2 (A)

 3 (A -> A B)

-4 (B -> A)) '''
+4 (B -> A))